South Africa Wildlife Safari: The Cape & Kruger

 The accommodation is of a medium-plus to high standard.
 It includes a B&B, a hotel, national park’s chalets and private lodge chalets.
 Importantly, all accommodations have en-suite facilities, and are clean and comfortable.

 The variety of species to be seen on this South Africa Wildlife safari is remarkable.
 Firstly, while the Cape no longer has the mega-fauna component it once did, there are some interesting species to see.
-These may include Bontebok, Cape Mountain Zebra, Red Hartebeest, Cape Grysbok for example, and maybe even Caracal with a bit of luck.
+These may include Bontebok, Cape Mountain Zebra, Red Hartebeest, Cape Grysbok and Rock Hyrax for example, and maybe even Caracal with a bit of luck.
 Southern Right Whales should be common in the inshore waters.
 Other Cetaceans may include Bryde’s and Humpback Whales and several Dolphin species.
 Kruger and Sabi Sands will then deliver the megafauna – in abundance!
 Elephants, Buffalo and Giraffe are common.
 And of course we’ll be on the lookout for the big predators – Lion, Leopard, Cheetah, Wild Dog and Spotted Hyena.
 In between all of these we’ll see a host of antelope species, primates, mongooses and other interesting species.
 Indeed, South Africa wildlife viewing is top class in all respects.
+See the species check list on the digital itinerary for the full species list.

 Birds are not the main focus of this South Africa wildlife safari.
 However, we can’t ignore some of the more impressive feathered fauna.
-Consequently, we’ll no doubt show you some fantastic birds such as: Martial Eagle, Bateleur, White-fronted Bee-eater, Lilac-breasted Roller and others, sticking to the big, colourful and photogenic species.
+Consequently, we’ll no doubt show you some fantastic birds such as: Martial Eagle, Bateleur, White-fronted Bee-eater, Little Bee-eater, Lilac-breasted Roller, Blue Waxbill and others, sticking to the big, colourful and photogenic species.

 In conclusion, this South Africa wildlife itinerary offer a great introduction to the country.
 It’ll showcase two of the prime travel and wildlife areas.
 And once you’ve done it you can say you’ve seen the main parts of South Africa, but you’ll probably want to come back to see more of South Africa's wonders!